owenthereal/candy/README.md

 TODO

-### Port proxying
+### Port/IP proxying

-Candy's port proxying feature lets you route all web traffic on a particular hostname to another port or IP address.
+Candy's port/IP proxying feature lets you route all web traffic on a particular hostname to another port or IP address.
 To use it, create a file in `~/.candy` with the the destination port number or IP address as its contents:

 ```